Savoury Buddhism is help for developing also, as "The mind, when developed and cultivated, brings about happiness." [AN 1.30]

 Pudgala reckoned with as early as the 200s BCE

-The Chinese pilgrim Hsüan-tsang described the Sammatiya school somewhere in the 600s CE as one of the four main Buddhist takes of that time.
+The Chinese pilgrim Hsüan-tsang described the Sammatiya school somewhere in the 600s CE as one of the four main Buddhist orientations of that time.
 Further, reports of Chinese Buddhist pilgrims in the 600s CE tell there were a lot of followers along the Ganges valley.
 The school also flourished in Gujarat, in eastern India, and in Champa, which is central Vietnam in our times.
 A Tibetan account from the 1500s states that it still flourished up to the end of the 1000s CE.

 The root of the teaching of the Inward Person, pudgala, is a saying where Buddha speaks of a "bundle" (components of a being) and of one "who carries the bundle".
-That is the textual foundation of the very old pudgala teachings, where the pudgala is is a conscious someone who exists and wanders from life to life while other parts of life do not.
+That is the textual foundation of the very old pudgala teachings that the pudgala is is a conscious someone who exists and wanders from life to life while other parts of life do not.
 Thus your Inward "Soul" or spirit is said to transmigrate and live in intermediary realms between death and rebirth too.
 Still, you are free to believe as you wish in such doctrinal matters, as the Kalama Sutra explains: [Link]

 The Buddhist who adheres to the belief on an Inward Person, can hold on to the practical everyday notion that he is someone.
 Other Buddhist, who think differently, can have problems with justifying themselves and their thinking, and that is a serious matter.
 Leaving that issue for now, those Buddhists who believe there is Person within, have traditionally been called Pudgalavadins ("Teachers of the Pudgala"), or Vatsiputriyas.
 Pudgala teachings of Buddhism appear already in the 200s BCE.

 The ancient Sammatiya and Vatsiputriya schools were widely spread, and with several subschools.
 Sammatiya Buddhism holds that the enduring Person (pudgala) within is distinct from both the conditioned and the unconditioned.
 One may regard it as close to an individual who hosts a personality during a life.
 Such an Inward Person is said to be greater than the sum of the parts that make up the organism.
 This view resembles the theory of Atman in Brahmanistic Hinduism, that is, of an ultimate Self.
 Sammatiyas maintained that a person (pudgala) is basically an Essence.
+(See Conze 1993)

 The faith that an inmost Essence transmigrates is surely easier to accommodate one's thinking to than the stale "there is no Self, but reincarnation is a fact, and many are headed for Enlightenment."
 Hence there can be room for God in Buddhist thinking too.
 [EB, "Sammatiya"; "Buddhism"]